day8/re-frame/docs/re-frame.md

 re-frame's original tag line was ~~derived values, flowing~~ but that's not nearly pretentious enough for a modern framework.
 So, instead, it is now **_putting state into state of the art_**.
-Ahhh, yes, I can almost feel those GitHub stars building.
+Ahhh, yes, I can feel those GitHub stars building already.